fossabot/Deploy_DDS/README.md

 ---
 ## Installation:

-:fire:  Clone the repository in your './home ' directory.'
+:fire:  Clone the repository in your **./home** directory.

-:fire:  Open your ./bashrc file and add Sourcing line at the bottom of file.
+:fire:  Open your **./bashrc** file and add lines given below at the bottom of file.

 Replace "path to" with your system location

 ---
 **Add sourcing to find command:**

-:fire:  Copy the following command in your './bashrc' file
+:fire:  Copy the following commands in your **./bashrc** file

 ```sh
 export CLEANCODE="~/path to/Data_driven_Kinetics/"